 We help dentists solve that problem, so they live a worry-free retirement they love.

 You deserve and expect full transparency about the money you will pay in exchange for the guidance and services we delivery.

-If you’re interested in working together, we use our Right Fit Process to ensure a collaboration works for both of us.
+If you’re interested in working together, we've build a Right Fit Planning Process to ensure a collaboration works for both of us.

-The Right Fit Process involves four steps.
-At its conclusion, you will receive a basic financial plan at no cost.
+The Right Fit Process involves four meetings.
+At its conclusion, you will receive your financial plan with action items specific to your situation.

-The first step in the process is a conversation.
-We want to meet you (virtually), begin to understand your situation, and hear what you want to accomplish.
+The first step in the process is a no-cost, no-obligation conversation.
+We want to meet you (virtually), begin to understand your situation, and hear what you're trying to navigate.

-To take the first step, please click here to schedule a “Discovery Call.”
+To take the first step, please click here to schedule an initial consultation “Discovery Call.”